sonic-net/sonic-mgmt/docs/PFC-test-plan.md

 1. Start GLOBAL PAUSE storm.
 2. After a fixed duration (eg. 1 sec), start the Test data traffic.
-3. Keep the Test data traffic running for a fixed duration (eg 5sec) and then stop the traffic item.
+3. Keep the Test data traffic running for a fixed duration (eg 5 sec) and then stop the traffic item.
 4. Stop the GLOBAL PAUSE storm.
 5. Verify the following:
    * Keysight Rx port should receive all the 'Test data traffic'.
 There should not be any loss observed.
 Throughput should be close to link capacity.
-   * SONiC Device Under Test (DUT) will discard all Global pause frames.
-However presently there is no way to check if SONiC will discard all global pause frames.